peppera629/CookieRunTCGTool/README.md

 Note: Card images are not included in the source code, nor are any preset deck configurations.

+=== Version 0.8.0 : 2025-11-19
+- New "Collection" mode.
+You can keep track of the cards you own using a dedicated menu.
+(Secret rare and variant tracking will be available in the future)
+- "Build from Collection" mode: number of copies you own for each card will be displayed, and you'll get a warning when cards you don't own or don't have enough of are added to the deck
+- Added tooltips for invalid decks (check by hovering over red UI text) and certain UI elements
+- Minor UI adjustments
+- Card names and card attributes are modularized for easier maintenance
+- Fixed some card attribute errors

+=== Version 0.7.5 : 2025-11-13
+- Implemented "enlarge translation text" feature
+- Fixed bugs related to translation text

 === Version 0.7.0 : 2025-11-11
 - Added filtering by HP
 - Added display and icons for restricted and banned cards